Characters: Warhammer 40000 Orks

 - War Is Glorious: Or at least a heck of a lot of fun.
 Orks groups are always either waging war, or preparing to wage war.
 They live for the moment of it.

-- We Can Rebuild Him: Maddoks and Mekboys can take Orks that have taken massive amounts of damage and cyberneticallly enhance them.
-Ghazghkull Thraka had part of his skull blown off, but it was replaced with adamantium.
+- We Can Rebuild Him: Mad Doks and Mekboys can take Orks that have taken massive amounts of damage and cyberneticallly enhance them.

 - It's worth noting that occasionally some smart Ork figures out a way to prevent teef from degrading.
 This does not destabilise the Ork economy, because it's hard to imagine anything that would make it more unstable than having Orks in it already does.

-- What a Piece of Junk: The usual state of vehicles, ships, and weapons of Ork manufacture, considering that they are often cobbled together from parts scavenged by others, or using parts of very quick and crude manufacture by the Orks themselves, and are rarely kept in good condition.
-However, thanks to Clap Your Hands If You Believe, they tend to work a lot better than their engineering has any logical right to.
+- What a Piece of Junk: The usual state of vehicles, ships, and weapons of Ork manufacture, which are never kept in good condition and look like they were slapped together in a scrapyard, and in many cases were.
+However, thanks to Orks' faith in their weapons, they tend to work a lot better than their engineering has any logical right to.

 - You Kill It, You Bought It: Since Orks only respect brute force, the only way to take over a warband is to prove you're the 'ardest boy in it.
 These contests are occasionally determined through 'eadbutting contests (except the ones settled by snipping off someone's head with a power claw).
 This makes Ghazghkull Thraka's adamantium skull all the more useful.
 A knockout is usually sufficient, but it's a lot funnier when someone dies.